ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

    Overall LVEF is severely depressed (20%).

-Multiple regexes typically match a given query, so an overlap resolution process is required to select the result.
+Multiple regexes typically match a given query, so an overlap resolution process is required to select the final result.

 Overlap Resolution